philtc/trackball-from-parts/README.md

 I've been using this as my daily pointing device for the past two months and it works well enough for my needs.
 Your mileage may vary.

 The repository is divided into two parts:
-1. The hardware - 3D printed parts, PCB, buttons etc.
+1. Hardware - 3D printed parts, PCB, buttons etc.
-2. The software - links and information relating to jfedor's amazing work
+2. Software - links and information relating to jfedor's amazing work

 ## Requirements